 Possible complications Prevention/notes Urinary incontinence Inability to hold your water due to damage of the sphincter muscle (the muscle responsible for your continence.)
 You will most likely be advised to start pelvic floor exercises before going for your operation.
-Ask when you can recommence these after surgery and where necessary, physiotherapy will be arranged after catheter removal.
+Ask when you can continue with these after surgery and where necessary, physiotherapy will be given after catheter removal.
 Erectile dysfunction (impotence) Inability to get erections due to injury or having to remove the nerve and blood vessels (neurovascular bundle) responsible for erections.
-A nerve-sparing operation can be performed under certain circumstances, but return of normal spontaneous erections cannot be guaranteed and may take 2-3 years to gradually recover.
+A nerve-sparing operation can be performed under certain circumstances, but return of normal spontaneous erections cannot be guaranteed.
 Infertility Both vasa deferentia (the tubes carrying your sperm) need to be divided and sealed during the operation.
 Unavoidable result of the operation.
 If fertility is still an issue for you then it may be possible for sperm to be banked.
-Some men find that they leak a little urine when they orgasm following surgery, this is harmless and is called 'climacturia'.
 Leak around bladder neck Leak in the area where the urethra is re-joined to the bladder.
-There is low risk of a leak, around 5% with RARP and LRP.
-If the cystogram (X-ray with contrast/dye) shows a leak at 7-14 days then the catheter may need to stay in for 1-2 weeks longer.
+There is low risk of a leak, around 5% with RALRP and LRP.
+If the cystogram (X-ray with contrast/dye) shows a leak at 7-9 days then the catheter may need to stay in for 1-2 weeks longer.

-'.
 Collection of lymph fluid at the site of lymph node removal Possible results: local pain, infection, fever, deep vein thrombosis of the leg (blood clots).
 Small lymphoceles do not require any treatment and may go undiagnosed.
 If there are symptoms or the lymphocele is large a temporary drain has to be put in or a second operation may be required.
 Injury/narrowing of the ureters (tubes carrying urine from kidneys to bladder) Possible results: blocks flow of urine from the kidney.
 Very rare complication.
-Ureteric stents In some cases it may be necessary to place small plastic tubes into the drainage pipes from the kidneys during the operation.
+Uteric stents In some cases it maybe necessary to place small plastic tubes into the drainage pipes from the kidneys during the operation.
 This is usually if the pipes enter the bladder very close to where the stitching will take place.
 These plastic tubes are called stents.
 These will need to be removed 4-6 weeks after your operation.
 This is done via a small, flexible camera passed into the water-pipe (urethra) under local anaesthetic and as an out-patient.
 You will be advised if this is relevant to you while in hospital.
 These stents can cause irritation of the bladder which may be noticeable when your catheter is removed.
 This irritation will improve once the tubes are removed.
 Nerve irritation or injury During pelvic lymph node dissection, the lymph nodes near a pelvic nerve are removed.
 During this dissection the nerve may be stretched (rarely divided).
 Rare complication causing numbness or weakness of the muscle in the leg, which usually resolves without specific treatment.